jmicmoore/react-redux-simple-bootstrap/README.md

         ```

 1. Configure Babel to use stage-0 (via Webpack)
-    * Edit the webpack.config.js file to add "stage-0" to the presets
+    * Edit the webpack.config.js file to add "stage-0" to the options

         ```javascript
-        query: {
+        options: {
             presets: ['es2015', 'react', 'stage-0']
         }
         ```